Skip To Main Content

 • Wear light, loose-fitting clothing

-• If operating summer programs for youth, notify students and families to avoid heavy jackets, sweaters, sweatshirts, and other heavy clothing
+• If operating summer programs for youth, notify students and families to avoid heavy jackets, sweaters, sweatshirts, and other heavy or tight-fitting clothing

 • Drink plenty of water and avoid sugary drinks; don’t wait until you’re thirsty to drink